postmanlabs/labs-docs/v6/postman/design_and_develop_apis/view_and_analyze_reports.md

 ### Launching the reporting dashboard

 To launch the reporting dashboard, select the API from the APIs tab and click **Reports**.
-This is illustrated in the following screen:
+Reports of the selected API will be displayed.
+The following screen illustrates launching the reporting dashboard:

 ![reports main(https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Report-Main.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Report-Main.png)